The Innocent Years

 In Alaska, I worked in the restaurant business for a while (Captain Cook Hotel in Anchorage) while studying for my real estate license.
 The timing for a change of career was incredibly fortunate - I got in on the ground floor of the Great Alaska Real Estate Boom of the 80's.

 My First Fortune: Boom and Bust

-I moved to Washington state to start over from scratch (again), at which time I filed for bankruptcy, losing everything that I had worked my ass off for over the prior five years.
+I moved to Washington state to start over from scratch (again), at which time I filed for bankruptcy.
 Oh well.
 I did it once - guess I could do it again.
-What I didn’t anticipate was a very long year of dark depression and self-medicating with alcohol and cocaine.
+What I didn’t expect was another couple years of devastating depression and severe alcohol abuse.

 Hitting Bottom and the Gift of Sobriety